pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 {% endhighlight %}

-Finally, let's create another task to truncate the database.
-Since this spreadsheet could be randomly updated, it's easy to just truncate the table and reload the entire dataset.
+Finally, let's create another task to truncate the table.
+Since this spreadsheet could be randomly updated, it's easier to just truncate the table and reload the entire dataset.
 For that, let's do something different and take advantage of the `PostgresOperator`.

 First, add a connection for a new Postgres database using the Airflow connections menu: